fengsim/FENGSim-Dev/README.md

 #### About the FENGSim project

-The FENGSim project is an open source project for digital twin.
-Normally it is difficult and impossible to develop a digital twin system like Siemens TeamCenter, Dassault 3D Experience, Ansys WorkBench.
-But we prove that we could do it by using open source software, and it is easy and good enough for the industry.
-If you want to have your own digital twin software, please join the FENGSim project.
+FENGSim project is an open-source project for Digital Twins.
+Without a large team and a big money, it is normally difficult and near impossible to develop a digital twin system like Siemens TeamCenter, Dassault 3D Experience and Ansys WorkBench etc. But we’ve proven that open-source software is a good solution to this and it brings its products directly to industrial sector.
+If you want to develop your own digital twin software, join the FENGSim project!

-FENGSim是一个开源数字孪生项目。通常来说是很难开发类似Siemens，Dassault，Ansys这种数字孪生的，但是我们证明我们可以基于开源软件来做这个，并且可以达到工业级水平。如果你想开发自己的数字孪生软件，请加入FENGSim项目！

 **About Digital Twin**

-For our understanding, there are three important things about digital twin.
+These are the things you should know about why we need Digital Twins:

-- Because of the cost and time，the manufacturers could not finish all the tests to confirm the full capability of the products especially for the complex system engineering like aircrafts .
-There should be an optimization through the whole product life.
+- Given the cost and time in industrial production, it would be infeasible for manufacturers to complete the comprehensive assessment of their products, especially for complex systems like an aircraft.
+The product optimization should be through the whole life cycle.

-由于成本和时间，制造商是无法完成所有测试去彻底评估产品性能的，尤其是飞机这种复杂的系统工程，因此需要将产品全生命周期变成一个优化过程。

-- The manufacturers would like to concentrate on their design and production and they don't want to do the MRO by themselves.
-The users or the third party will do the MRO, but they will follow the instructions from the manufactures.
-Since the manufacturers can not follow the situations of the products, the instructions from them will be very conservative.
-So the MRO is a big cost for users and it will affect the capability of the products greatly.
+- The manufacturers mainly concentrate on their designing and manufacturing processes and usually don’t do the MRO (maintenance, repair, and operating supply) by themselves.
+The users or the third party will do the MRO, but they will follow the instructions from the manufacturers.
+Since the manufacturers don’t track the use of their products, they will normally just provide conservative instructions.
+So, the MRO can be a big cost for users and it will generally affect the performance of the products.

-一般制造商需要集中到他们产品的设计和制造，不会直接去做维修保养。一般都是用户自己或者第三方来做维修保养，但是他们需要按照制造商提供的方法来做。但是由于制造商是不会去跟踪产品的实际使用情况的，他们给出的方法是非常保守的。因此维修保养给用户带来了巨大的成本，也直接影响产品使用性能。

-- The manufacturing is a very complex physical procedure.
-After the manufacturing, the real product will be different with the design and this will also affect the capability of the products greatly.
-We need to improve the manufacturing technologies and evaluate the capability of the products considering the affects from the manufacturing.

-制造是一个非常复杂的过程，制造出来的产品和设计是不一样的，制造会严重影响产品性能。我们需要去优化制造工艺，同时在产品性能评估中考虑制造的影响。
+- Manufacturing is a very complicated process.
+Mismatching between products and their designs, whether in a small or large scale, will severely undermine their future performance.
+We thus have to optimize the manufacturing processes, in the meantime taking into account the effect of manufacturing techniques on the evaluation of products performance.

   #### Airfoil

-We will use an example about airfoil to introduce the concept about the digital twin by using FENGSim.

-我们用FENGSIm的airfoil例子去介绍数字孪生的概念。
+Here we show you how to develop your own digital twin project by introducing the Airfoil, a digital twin example developed at FENGSim.

 ##### [Some Introduction about Linux, Docker, Github](https://github.com/fengsim/FENGSim-Dev/wiki/Home)